 - Research online.
 Go to our job/internship listings.

-- Make appointment to meet with Bobbi Murphy, Internship Director, SCSU Career Services Center.
-Call 320-308-2151 to set up an appointment.
+- Make an appointment to meet with Bobbi Murphy, Internship Director, SCSU Career Center.

-- Attend Career Services events and take advantages of the many opportunities to connect with employers and attend internship seminars.
+- Attend Career Center events and take advantages of the many opportunities to connect with employers and attend internship seminars.

 - Go straight to the source.
 If you have a specific company or organization in mind for an internship, research their website and then go ahead and contact them directly.